-We are usually open daily (apart from Saturdays) in the Church's 15th Century Cloister serving excellent coffee, tea, other soft drinks, house wines (a new wine list will be posted here soon) and monastic beers (click this link for a beer list).
+We are usually open daily (apart from most Saturdays) in the Church's 15th Century Cloister serving excellent coffee, tea, other soft drinks, house wines and monastic beers.
 We also have a selection of first-class pies (they are really worth trying!) as well as cakes and snacks.
-The Cloister Café is also now open all day on Sundays, including throughout the afternoon.
+Below you will find an outline of our menu, as well as details of the wines, cider, and beers that we offer.

 Monday to Friday: